OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 > [!NOTE]
 > The APIs described in this section require the [KeyboardShortcuts 1.1](../reference/requirement-sets/keyboard-shortcuts-requirement-sets.md) requirement set.

 Use the [Office.actions.replaceShortcuts](/javascript/api/office/office.actions#replaceShortcuts) method to assign a user's custom keyboard combinations to your add-ins actions.
-The method takes a parameter of type `{[actionId:string]: string}`, where the `actionId`s are a subset of the action IDs that are defined in the add-in's extended manifest JSON.
+The method takes a parameter of type `{[actionId:string]: string|null}`, where the `actionId`s are a subset of the action IDs that must be defined in the add-in's extended manifest JSON.
 The values are the user's preferred key combinations.
+The value can also be `null`, which will remove any customization for that `actionId` and revert back to the default keyboard combination that is defined in the add-in's extended manifest JSON.

-If the user is logged into Office, the custom combinations are saved in the user's roaming settings.
-If the user is not logged in, the customizations last only for the current session of the add-in.
+If the user is logged into Office, the custom combinations are saved in the user's roaming settings per platform.
+Customizing shortcuts are currently not supported for anonymous users.

 ```javascript
 const userCustomShortcuts = {